B0RA9/b0ra9.github.io/_posts/2024-09-24-Web_Investigation.md

 <h3><span style="color:Red">Q3: Identifying the exploited script allows security teams to understand exactly which vulnerability was used in the attack.
 This knowledge is critical for finding the appropriate patch or workaround to close the security gap and prevent future exploitation.
 Can you provide the vulnerable script name?</span></h3>

-After a quick look at the packets we can use different filters to get the script name like this one, given that gobuster is a recon tool, and the attacker will eventually visit any found pages with a  browser (or another tool).
+Given that gobuster is a recon tool, and the attacker will eventually visit any found pages with a  browser (or another tool) and ffter a quick look at the packets we can use different filters to get the script name like this one :

 **`(!(http.user_agent == "gobuster/3.6")) && !(http.response.code == 404) && http`**